INTERIM CARE

 Interim Care Providers are Required to:

-• Provide a safe family atmosphere of acceptance, kindness, and understanding
+• Provide a safe and nurturing family atmosphere

-• Give each infant the attention and care that they need, to promote normal development and attachment
+• Give each infant the attention and care that they need, to promote healthy development and attachment

 • Document milestones by taking pictures and writing down observations